Please ensure Javascript is enabled for purposes of website accessibility Wrap Up

 Revisiting Initial Thoughts

 Think back to your initial responses to the following questions.
-After working through the resources in this module, do you still agree with your Initial Thoughts?
+After working through the resources in this module, do you agree with your Initial Thoughts?
 If not, what aspects of your answers would you change?

-What is autism spectrum disorder and what are the characteristics associated with it?
+What is autism and what are the characteristics associated with it?

-What should teachers consider when working with students with autism spectrum disorder?
+What should educators consider when working with students with autism?

 When you are ready, proceed to the Assessment section.